MIDS-scaling-up/v2/week05/hw/README.md

 Please read this before attempting the lab:

-* To start an interactive TensorFlow container, run `sudo docker run -it --rm --runtime nvidia --network host nvcr.io/nvidia/l4t-tensorflow:r32.4.3-tf1.15-py3`.
+* To start an interactive TensorFlow container, run `ocker run -it --rm --runtime nvidia --network host hw5-tf115`.
 Note the ```--rm```:  when you type `exit`, this container will be removed from your device.
 * You obviously don't need to install TensorFlow in the container explicitly (as the lab instructions suggest) ; it's already installed for you as a result of the Dockerfile instructions.
 * In the command above, we allow the container to use the host's ports.
 Once you launch Tensorboard (step 4), you be able to connect to the Tensorboard instance by typing http://ipaddressofyourjetson:6006
 * Remember to use python3 instead of regular python for all commands, since as we mentioned above, Nvidia no longer provides a TensorFlow distro for python2 as python2 is dead!